choisus08/project_1-/readme.md

 ---

-Makeup API provides an extensive range of makeup products with individual descriptions and their intended uses.
+Makeup API provides an extensive range of makeup products with individual descriptions and intended uses.

 -Example code of you testing it